grafana/grafana/docs/sources/linking/data-link-variables.md

 +++
 title = "URL variables"
-keywords = ["grafana", "url variables", "documentation", "variables", "data link"] aliases = ["/docs/grafana/latest/variables/url-variables.md"] type = "docs"
+keywords = ["grafana", "url variables", "documentation", "variables", "data link"] aliases = ["/docs/grafana/latest/variables/url-variables.md","/docs/grafana/latest/variables/variable-types/url-variables.md"] type = "docs" weight = 400
 +++

-# Data link (URL) variables
+# Data link variables

-You can use variables in data links to link to specific portions of your visualizations.
-These variables are only used in the data links feature, but you can also append them to panel URLs.
-For more information about data links, refer to [Data links]({{< relref "../../linking/data-links.md" >}}).
+You can use certain variables in data links to link to specific portions of your visualizations.
+For more information about data links, refer to [Data links]({{< relref "data-links.md" >}}).

 > **Note:** These variables changed in 6.4 so if you have an older version of Grafana, then use the version picker to select docs for an older version of Grafana.

+For more information about using variables, refer to [Templates and variables]({{< relref "../variables/templates-and-variables.md" >}})

 ## Time range panel variables

 These variables allow you to set the time range for a panel.
-For more information about time settings and options in Grafana, refer to [Time range controls]({{< relref "../../dashboards/time-range-controls.md" >}})
+For more information about time settings and options in Grafana, refer to [Time range controls]({{< relref "../dashboards/time-range-controls.md" >}})

 * ``__url_time_range`` - current dashboard's time range (i.e. ``?from=now-6h&to=now``)
-* ``__from`` - current dashboard's time range from value
-* ``__to`` - current dashboard's time range to value

 ## Series variables